-Reagan is the recipient of the 2020 Chief Justice Jack Pope Professionalism Award for personifying the highest standards of professionalism and integrity in appellate law.
+Reagan is recognized with the 2023 Justice Eugene A. Cook Professionalism Award for exemplifying the highest level of professionalism and legal ethics.

-Reagan was honored with the 2020 Chief Justice Jack Pope Professionalism Award by the Texas Center for Legal Ethics and selected by the Texas Bar Foundation for the 2020 Gregory S. Coleman Outstanding Appellate Lawyer Award in recognition of his 43 years of commitment to excellence, mentorship, and professionalism.
+Reagan was honored with the 2023 Justice Eugene A. Cook Professionalism Award by the Houston Bar Association, the 2020 Chief Justice Jack Pope Professionalism Award by the Texas Center for Legal Ethics, and selected for the 2020 Gregory S. Coleman Outstanding Appellate Lawyer Award by the Texas Bar Foundation in recognition of his 46 years of commitment to excellence, mentorship, and professionalism.
 The awards, along with many years of recognition by Chambers and Partners, Best Lawyers in America, and Texas Super Lawyers, reflect his standing as one of the State’s and nation’s premier appellate practitioners.

 Reagan is admitted to practice in all state courts in Texas, the United States Supreme Court, United States Courts of Appeals for the Fifth and Eleventh Circuits, and the United States District Courts for the Southern, Northern, Western, and Eastern Districts of Texas, Central District of Illinois, and the Northern District of Florida.Read More